 The Rest of the World

-Lastly, if you’re traveling to Italy from any of the other remaining countries or locations in the world, you’ll need to check the requirements of both your country and Italy to see if a visa is required.
-If it is, there are plenty of online resources that can guide you through the process as well as your local foreign office.
+Lastly, if you’re traveling to Italy from any other remaining countries or locations in the world, you’ll need to check the requirements of both your country and Italy to see if a visa is required.
+If it is, plenty of online resources and your local foreign office can guide you through the process.

 Itineraries And Planning